curl/everything-curl/libcurl-http/upload.md

 POST is typically the HTTP method to pass data to a remote web application.
 A common way to do that in browsers is by filling in a HTML form and pressing submit.
-It is the standard way for a HTTP request to pass on data to the server.
+It is the standard way for an HTTP request to pass on data to the server.
 With libcurl you normally provide that data as a pointer and a length:

     curl_easy_setopt(easy, CURLOPT_POSTFIELDS, dataptr);